hvppycoding/hvppycoding.github.io/_posts/2023-05-13-icc2-04-place-and-optimization-01.md

   -metric [timing | leakage_power | total_power]
 ```

-- For ease of use, configure 10011 to meet your QoR criteria:
+- For ease of use, configure ICC II to meet your QoR criteria:
   - Selecting `leakage_power` or `total_power` configures power optimization in addition to timing (timing remains higher priority)
   - Selecting `timing` will not enable any power optimization
 - The `pnr` stage configures placement, CTS, routing and optimization application options to meet the chosen metric(s)